 By Shell Polymers on May 21, 2020

 Defined as the digitalization and automation of manufacturing operations, Industry 4.0 offers exciting possibilities to increase productivity, reduce unplanned downtime, and enhance competitiveness.
-As such, many manufacturers are eager to adopt emerging Industry 4.0 manufacturing technologies like robotics and artificial intelligence.
+As such, many manufacturers are eager to adopt emerging Industry 4.0 polymer technology technologies like robotics and artificial intelligence.

 But, did you know that Shell has been at the forefront of digital technologies for decades?
 Beginning with underwater robots in the 1970s, Shell has conducted many innovative research and development programs throughout the years.
 Today, Shell is developing – and applying – a variety of Industry 4.0 technologies across its global network in: